 Jayde and I dashed out of our car.
 While explaining to one fireman who we were, another fireman attempted to keep Jayde away.
-If there were any doubts she proved she was my daughter, as she shouted back, "NO...that's my Dad!!!"
+If there were any doubts, she proved she was my daughter, as she shouted back, "NO—that's my Dad!!!"

-We were only allowed in the ambulance for a minute.
-Afterward, I was so consumed with making sure we had all of the vital possessions out of Chris's car, taking pictures, trying to keep my mouth shut and not scream at the man responsible for my husband laying on a stretcher in an ambulance...I did not see the ambulance leave.
+We were only allowed in the ambulance for a moment.
+Afterward, I was so consumed with making sure we had all of the vital possessions out of Chris's car, taking pictures, trying to keep my mouth shut and not scream at the man responsible for my husband laying on a stretcher in an ambulance–I missed seeing the ambulance leave.
 The last thing the police officer said to me before we left the scene, "Take deep breaths, just breathe."

 Jayde and I drove to our house to grab phone chargers and a change of clothes for Chris.
 Nick met us there to drive us to the hospital.
 I stood in our kitchen staring into a cabinet, "What are you looking for?"
 He asked.
 I paused, "I don't know.
 I forget what I need."
 He proceeded to do his best to make me laugh, knowing if I didn't laugh, I would surely cry.

 I spent most of the drive to the hospital on the phone, informing family members of Chris's collision.
-The remainder of the time, I could not stop thinking about a stupid disagreement Chris, and I engaged in the night before.
-Thankfully, we had already kissed and made up before he left for work in the morning...but what if we hadn't?
+The remainder of the time, I could not stop thinking about a stupid disagreement Chris and I engaged in the night before.
+Thankfully, we had already kissed and made up before he left for work in the morning—but what if we hadn't?

 Upon reading the news, my other best friend called.
 She was checking on Chris, making sure Jayde and I were holding up alright.
 During our conversation, I heard the words again, "Just breathe."
 My response, "I can't.
 If I stop, you know what will happen."

 We were showing Chris the pictures of the accident, explaining how badly his car was destroyed.
 Things were still fresh.
 We were noticeably upset about what happened to him.
 He responded, "Don't worry, there was nothing of any value in my car."
 Jayde and I turned to look at each other before I said, "No, not anymore.
-The only thing that has any value is right in front of us."
-A car can be replaced, all the material possessions in the world can be replaced...The love of my life and my daughter's father can NEVER be replaced.
+The only thing that has any value is right in front of us.
+A car can be replaced, all the material possessions in the world can be replaced.
+The love of my life and my daughter's father can NEVER be replaced."

-Sometime around midnight, standing in our kitchen, Chris's mom and I tightly hugged, she whispered only one word into my ear, "Breathe."
+Sometime around midnight, standing in our kitchen, Chris's mom and I tightly hugged.
+She whispered only one word into my ear, "Breathe."

-Some people jog, others hike, some read, for me...I write.
+Some people jog, others hike, some read, for me—I write.
 That is how I process, and when things are most difficult, that is how I breathe.
 In the early morning hours, the last thing I did before I closed my eyes to rest was stare at my sleeping husband and watched him breathe.

 Nothing is promised to any of us.
-Yesterday was a strong reminder to never take for granted all the breaths of life.
+Yesterday was a solid reminder to never take for granted all the breaths of life.
 Thank you to everyone who held our hands through yesterday, helping me breathe when I could not, and most importantly, making sure Chris was alright.